giorgiperad/trivias/README.md

 Users requiring professional setup, white-labeling, or guaranteed uptime may contact **NARBE House LLC**, an independent company founded by the creators of this project.

-*(**Transparency Note:** NARBE House LLC is a for-profit entity separate from the Foundation.
+*(**Transparency Note:** NARBE LLC is a for-profit entity separate from the Foundation.
 Proceeds from commercial services help support the developers who maintain this open-source project.)*

 👉 **[Visit Narbehouse.com for Professional Services](https://narbehouse.com)**